stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-In the `texture` bean method we first load the image from the file-system:
+In the `texture` bean method the image is loaded from the file-system:

 ```java
 ImageData.Loader loader = new NativeImageLoader();
 ImageData image = loader.load(new FileInputStream("./src/main/resources/thiswayup.jpg"));
 ```

-From which we can determine the appropriate Vulkan format:
+From which the appropriate Vulkan format can be determined:

 ```java
 VkFormat format = FormatBuilder.format(image.layout());
 ```

-The resultant image is a `TYPE_4BYTE_ABGR` buffered image which maps to the `R8G8B8A8_UNORM` format.
+The image is a `TYPE_4BYTE_ABGR` Java image which corresponds to the `R8G8B8A8_UNORM` Vulkan format.

-Next we create a texture with a configuration suitable to the image starting with the descriptor:
+Next the texture is configured starting with the image descriptor:

 ```java
 ImageDescriptor descriptor = new ImageDescriptor.Builder()